County councillor's fund

 1. Staff costs or salaries of any kind

-2. Any ongoing running costs of existing activity e.g. insurance, fees, rent, transport, premises costs (such as utilities, room hire etc.)
+2. Any ongoing running costs of an activity e.g. insurance, fees, rent, transport, premises costs (such as utilities, room hire etc.)

-4. Broad fundraising efforts with no clear timeline for use of the councillor funding (i.e. crowdfunding efforts etc) or projects that involve your organisation redistributing the funding as a third party, including scholarships programmes etc
+6. Broad fundraising efforts with no clear timeline for use of the councillor funding (i.e. crowdfunding efforts etc) or projects that involve your organisation redistributing the funding as a third party, including scholarships programmes etc or funds raised for national distribution

-5. Any predominant spending on food or consumables that are distributed to third parties (such as food packages).
-However, refreshments to be provided as part of an event, or a one-off activity are acceptable.
+7. Any predominant spending on food or consumables that are to be distributed to third parties (such as food packages).
+However, food or refreshments to be provided as part of an event, or a one-off activity are acceptable.
 This does not preclude organisations that distribute food or consumables from making bids for activities, projects or events that support their work.
-This can include projects that promote independence, self-care and reablement, the purchase of storage facilities, or the distribution of items that support people to better understand how to support themselves.
+This can include projects that promote independence, self-care and reablement, the purchase of storage facilities, or the distribution of items that support people to better understand how to support themselves

-7. Formal education (this does not include informal training opportunities – such as first aid qualifications).
+9. Formal education (this does not include informal training opportunities – such as first aid qualifications)

-10. Any predominantly religious activity or spending on the land or buildings of places of worship (but this does not preclude religious organisations from making bids for non-religious activity)
+13. Any predominantly religious activity or spending on the land or buildings of places of worship (This does not preclude religious organisations from making bids for non-religious activity).

 If you feel you have a project that may achieve the outcomes required but are concerned by the restrictions above, you should discuss this with your county councillor ahead of making the application.